mrkramar/mikrob/README.md

 You can see mikrob-compiled blog on my [github pages](https://mrkramar.github.io/).

 ## Creating a post
-Posts are stored in `/posts` in a markdown format and can be named any way.
-To have a post displayed, it needs to be registered in the `config.json`.
-Each post must have defined: title, date, preview text and image.
-Following is an example of such configuration:
+Posts are stored in /posts in markdown format and can be named freely.
+To display a post, it must be registered in config.json with a defined title and date.
+A preview image and text are optional; if omitted, the first paragraph of the post is used as the preview text.

+ Following is an example configuration:

 ```json
 "posts": {